 - Weigh and mix together the flour, almonds, bicarbonate of soda, baking powder, xanthan gum, salt and strawberry powder (I weigh mine into an airtight container and shake vigorously to mix) and set aside.

-- Cream the butter and flour together with the vanilla extract (with an electric whisk) until light and fluffy.
+- Cream the butter and caster sugar together with the vanilla extract (with an electric whisk) until light and fluffy.

 - Add the eggs one at a time, beating thoroughly between each addition.

 - Mix together the yoghurt and milk in a jug and then add to the bowl about a third at a time, alternating with adding the dry flour mix a third at a time, gently folding through between each addition until just mixed and even.
 Be careful not to over mix.

 - Spoon the cake batter into the cake tin over the rhubarb and smooth the top with the back of the spoon.

 - Bake the cake for 50 to 60 minutes until the top springs back to the touch and a skewer comes out clean.
 If towards the end of the bake you are worried that the cake may be getting a little dark, gently cover with a piece of foil (trying not to remove from the oven as you do so).